Skip navigation

 Normal Function

 The MEN1 gene provides instructions for making a protein called menin.
-This protein acts as a tumor suppressor, which means that it keeps cells from growing and dividing too fast or in an uncontrolled way.
-Although the exact function of menin is unclear, it is likely involved in several important cell functions.
-For example, it may play a role in copying and repairing DNA and regulating the controlled self-destruction of cells (apoptosis).
-The menin protein is present in the nucleus of many different types of cells and appears to be active in all stages of development.
+This protein acts as a tumor suppressor, which means that it keeps cells from growing and dividing (proliferating) too fast or in an uncontrolled way.
+Menin is present in the nucleus of many different types of cells and is likely involved in several important cell functions.
+It may play a role in copying and repairing DNA and in regulating the controlled self-destruction of cells (apoptosis).

 Menin interacts with many other proteins, including several transcription factors.
-Transcription factors bind to specific areas of DNA and help control whether particular genes are turned on or off.
-Some of these genes likely play a role in cell growth and division.
-Researchers are working to identify the proteins that interact with menin and determine its specific role as a tumor suppressor.
+Transcription factors bind to specific areas of DNA and help turn particular genes on or off.
+Some of these genes likely play a role in cell proliferation.

 Health Conditions Related to Genetic Changes